dhavalpatel0513/GifTastic/README.md

 ## Feedback
 <p>Feature requests are always welcome.
-If you wish to contribute, please send an email with your request to (dhavalpatel0513@gmail.com) for discuss.<a href="https://github.com/dhavalpatel0513/GifTastic/issues/" target="_blank"> or file an issue</a>. </p>
+If you wish to contribute, please send an email with your request to (dhavalpatel0513@gmail.com) for discuss. or <a href="https://github.com/dhavalpatel0513/GifTastic/issues/" target="_blank">  file an issue</a>. </p>